ASLA

 Avvo Rating Badge

-Juvenile Defense
+Juvenile Criminal Defense

 Cristine is also a parent who understands and has compassion for her juvenile clients and their families.
-The information below has been provided to help you understand the criminal process for minors charged in Washington State, including the Tacoma, Seattle, Puyallup, Olympia, Kent and Bellevue, WA areas.
+The information below has been provided to help you understand the criminal process for minors charged in Washington State, including the Tacoma, Seattle, Everett, Puyallup, Olympia, Kent and Bellevue, WA areas.

-Jail Alternative Programs in WA State
+Jail Alternative Programs in WA State for Minors

 • Treatment Programs